Louis-Thomas/DS406GP/README.md

 ## ERIN:
-- Difference in Fatalaties plot, *geom bar*
+- Difference in Fatalaties plot, in relation to the seat flight

 ## Louis: